Chart Color Schemes

 Residential development activity is slightly higher than average within Lilyfield - Rozelle when compared nationally

-New properties are constructed at an average expected cost of $1,219,000, indicating developers' focus on the premium market and high-end developments.
-This financial year alone, $49.3 million in commercial approvals have been registered, showing strong commercial development momentum.
-Compared to Greater Sydney, Lilyfield-Rozelle has 64.0% more development activity per capita.
-Recent construction comprises 17.0% detached dwellings and 83.0% medium and high-density housing, marking a significant shift from the current housing pattern of 32.0% houses.
-This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
-The location has approximately 563 people per dwelling approval, demonstrating an established market.
+The average construction cost of new properties is $1,219,000, indicating a focus on premium developments.
+In terms of commercial development, $49.3 million in approvals have been registered this financial year.
+Compared to Greater Sydney, Lilyfield-Rozelle has 64.0% more development activity per person, offering ample choice for buyers.
+Recent construction comprises 17.0% detached dwellings and 83.0% medium and high-density housing, marking a shift from the current 32.0% houses.
+This location has approximately 563 people per dwelling approval, indicating an established market.
+By 2041, Lilyfield-Rozelle is forecast to gain 2,916 residents.

 Frequently Asked Questions - Development